Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Introduction to Part III

 But there is a complication.
-When applying \cite[Proposition 4.24]{\RelFSHypTwoTag} in Section~\ref{SectionFirstConstraint} to obtain the train track representative $f \from T \to T$ of $\phi$, it may happen that the free factor system~$\FF$ given by the vertex stabilizers of the free splitting $T$ is strictly larger than the free factor system~$\A$.
-In order to even apply \cite[Proposition 4.24]{\RelFSHypTwoTag}, we must therefore choose $\FF$ first, so as to be a maximal, non-filling, $\phi$-invariant free factor system rel~$\A$.
-It follows that $\Lambda$ is an attracting lamination of $\phi$ \emph{relative to~$\FF$}.
-But, what we need is an attracting lamination of $\phi$ \emph{relative to~$\A$}, and that's not what we have yet in the case that $\FF$ is strictly larger than~$\A$.
+When applying \cite[Proposition 4.24]{\RelFSHypTwoTag} in Section~\ref{SectionFirstConstraint} to obtain the train track representative $f \from T \to T$ of $\phi$, it may happen that the ``elliptic'' free factor system of the free splitting $T$ --- meaning the free factor system~$\F$ given by the vertex stabilizers of $T$ --- is strictly larger than the free factor system~$\A$.
+In order to even apply \cite[Proposition 4.24]{\RelFSHypTwoTag}, we must therefore choose $\F$ first, so as to be a maximal, non-filling, $\phi$-invariant free factor system \relA.
+It follows that $\Lambda$ is an attracting lamination of $\phi$ \emph{relative to~$\F$}.
+But, what we need is an attracting lamination of $\phi$ \emph{relative to~$\A$} --- and that's not what we have yet, in the case that $\F$ is strictly larger than~$\A$.
 So there is still some work to do in order to somehow identify $\Lambda$ with \emph{one of} the attracting laminations of~$\phi$ relative to~$\A$.
 This work is done in Sections~\ref{SectionDT} and~\ref{SectionRealizingGeneralLines}, applying work of Dowdall and Taylor \cite[Section 3]{DowdallTaylor:cosurface}; and then see Section~\ref{SectionTTsAndLams} for a summary of applications to the theory of train track maps and attracting laminations.

 \paragraph{The lower bound of Theorem~A (Section~\ref{SectionLowerBound}).}